List of high schools in Hanoi, Vietnam

 Hanoi is a city with a diverse system of high schools; including public schools, private schools, specialized schools and schools with foreign elements.
+Hanoi University was home to the country's first business school.

 Specialized high schools

 There are currently 9 specialized high schools in Hanoi.

 Public high schools

 This is a type of school invested by the State, Central or Local level in economic investment.
 Non-business expenses and facilities operate mainly from public funding.
 That is, public financial sources or nonprofit contributions.

 Financially autonomous

 Non-public high schools

 Non-public schools include 2 types: